Ariel 3: Launch

 The launch was originally planned for Wallops; Ariel 1 and Ariel 2 had both launched on the East coast.
 In 1964 experimenters requested a change to the proposed orbit, from an inclination of 50–70° to 78–80° to maximize coverage at the geomagnetic latitude.
 This change precipitated the launch site moving to the West coast.

 It was launched from Vandenberg Air Force Base on 5 May 1967 aboard a Scout rocket.
 This made it the first artificial satellite designed and constructed in the United Kingdom.

 Operations

 Ariel 3 had an orbital period of approximately 95 minutes, with an apogee of 608 km and a perigee of 497 km.
 It initially spun at 31 rpm for stability, though by the time the Ariel 3 deorbited, it had slowed to a rate of about 1 rpm.

 On 24 October 1967 the tape recorder aboard Ariel 3 began to malfunction.
 This restricted observation to real-time operation only.
+Nevertheless, as of May 5, 1968, after one year in orbit, the satellite's five experiments were still functioning and had returned 400 million bits of usable data on the upper atmosphere.
 Ariel 3 suffered from a significant power failure in December 1968, restricting the satellite's operation to daylight hours only.
 The satellite was completely shut down in September 1969.
 Its orbit decayed steadily until on 14 December 1970 when Ariel 3 re-entered Earth's atmosphere.